 "As a native of Jackson County I'm passionate about my community, and I've worked hand-in-hand with small businesses in the region to develop a robust entrepreneurial ecosystem,” she said.
 “I'm looking forward to continuing what (former director) Rich Price has built as the economic developer for Jackson County.
 This opportunity will allow me to expand on my passion as I work collaboratively with small businesses, major industry, community development organizations and both local, state and federal entities to continue to make Jackson County a great place to live, work and play."

 The Small Business Center Henry currently directs offers free counseling and assistance to help entrepreneurs with business plans, marketing, production and accounting controls and a variety of other business issues.
 The center also provides free business seminars and reference materials for business owners to use.

 Henry’s work at the SBC has earned her ample recognition.
 After just one year on the job, Henry received the 2014 Rookie of the Year Award from the N.C.
 Community College System Small Business Center Network.
-In 2015 and 2017, she took home the SBCN’s Innovation Award for work supporting the agribusiness industry, especially creating the Appalachian Farm School, and was named State Director of the Year in 2018.
+In 2015 and 2017, she took home the SBCN’s Innovation Award and was named State Director of the Year in 2018.
 In 2019, she received the SBCN Most Impact Award.

 Henry will take the reins from former Economic Development Director Rich Price, who left the position Feb.
 12 for a new job as director of economic development for Western Carolina University.
 Her salary of $65,500 is close to the top of the position’s advertised pay range of $53,700 to $66,800.